 There are home remedies that you can use too that are just as effective.
 Either way, the procedure is the same.

-Freshwater Tank Flushing Procedure
+RV Fresh Water Tank Flushing Procedure

 - Disconnect your shore water supply.